JACKHUANGZEYU/Conjure_AI_Browser/README.md

 - Skips `about:blank` and `chrome-devtools://` URLs.
 - Clear action only removes history entries (does not clear cookies/cache/downloads).
 - Timestamps display in local time (HH:mm) even though they are stored in UTC.

+## Chrome Import
+- What changed: Added ability to import bookmarks and browsing history from Google Chrome.
+- How to use: Open Settings (via ⋮ menu → Settings) → scroll down to "Import Data" section → click "Import from Chrome...".
+Select your Chrome profile from the dropdown.
+Check which data types to import (Bookmarks, History).
+Click Import.
+- Supported data: Bookmarks (from Chrome's JSON file), Browsing History (from Chrome's SQLite database).
+- Behavior: Imported data is **merged** with existing Conjure data.
+Duplicate bookmarks (same URL) are skipped.
+History entries with duplicate URLs are also skipped.
+- Profile detection: Automatically finds Chrome at `%LOCALAPPDATA%\Google\Chrome\User Data\`.
+Detects all profiles (Default, Profile 1, etc.) and reads custom profile names from Chrome preferences.

+**Manual test checklist (Chrome Import)**
+1) Open Settings → scroll to "Import Data" → click "Import from Chrome..." → dialog opens with detected profiles.
+2) Select a profile → see available data checkboxes (Bookmarks ✓, History ✓).
+3) Import bookmarks → they appear in the Conjure bookmarks bar immediately.
+4) Import history → entries appear in Conjure's History tab (Ctrl+H).
+5) Re-import → duplicates are skipped; import count shows "X imported, Y skipped".
+6) If Chrome not installed → dialog shows "Chrome Not Found" message.

+**Known limitations**
+- Chrome extensions cannot be imported (not supported by CEF/CefSharp).
+- Saved passwords cannot be imported (encrypted by Chrome).
+- Chrome must not be running when importing history (database is locked); the importer copies the database to a temp file to work around this.
+- Only imports `http://` and `https://` URLs.

 ## Running
 From repo root: